iTwin/imodel-native/node-addon-api/README.md

 The file `napi_stub.cpp` exists for two reasons:

 - We sometimes want to *stub out* Node when we write tests, or when we use our dlls in an environment where we don't need JavaScript
-- On Windows, Electron exports the `napi_` symbols differently than Node does.
+- On Windows, Electron exports the `napi_` symbols differently than Node does (from `electron.exe` instead of `node.exe`), and the electron executable is also usually renamed when distributing applications.

-For this reason, rather than link all of our .dlls (that have a JavaScript dependency) with the Node/Electron delivered .lib files (node.lib and iojs.lib), we link our .dlls with a new "napi.dll" created from `napi_stub.cpp`.
+For this reason, rather than link all of our .dlls (that have a JavaScript dependency) with the Node/Electron delivered node.lib file we link our .dlls with a new "napi.dll" created from `napi_stub.cpp`.
 Then, napi.dll *forwards* the references to the `napi_xxx` symbols to the appropriate place.
-That way we don't have to have 3 versions of all of our .dlls that use the "Napi" header files.
+That way we don't have to have 2 versions of all of our .dlls that use the "Napi" header files.

 ## How `napi_stub.cpp` resolves the `napi_xxx` symbols

-There are 3 ways that `napi_stub.cpp` resolves the `napi_xxx` symbols:
+There are 2 ways that `napi_stub.cpp` resolves the `napi_xxx` symbols:

-1. from `node.exe` when we run under Node.
-2. from `electron.exe` when we run under Electron
+1. from the executable that loaded the addon (usually either `node.exe` or `electron.exe`).
-3. from stubs when we run tests, or other places where we don't want a dependence on Node.
+2. from stubs when we run tests, or other places where we don't want a dependence on Node.

-To complicate things further, the first 2 cases above are only relevant for Windows, because the Unix loader does not specify the source for an import.
-But, we still have the 3rd case under Unix.
+To complicate things further, the first case above is only relevant for Windows, because the Unix loader does not specify the source for an import.
+But, we still have the 2nd case under Unix.

-In `node-addon-api.mke`, we compile `napi_stub.cpp` 3 times, first with no macros defined, then with `BUILD_FOR_NODE` defined, and finally with `BUILD_FOR_ELECTRON` defined.
+In `node-addon-api.mke`, we compile `napi_stub.cpp` twice, first with no macros defined, then with `BUILD_FOR_NODE` define.
 The first build generates the .lib file that we use to link our .dlls under Windows, and the .a file we link with under Unix.
-When we compile for Node we *forward* all the exported symbols to `node.exe` and for Electron to `electron.exe` (that's what the `FORWARD_NAPI_EXPORT` lines do.)
+When we compile for Node we *forward* all the exported symbols to `node.exe` (that's what the `FORWARD_NAPI_EXPORT` lines do).
+Also, on Windows, we register a [delay-load hook](https://docs.microsoft.com/en-us/cpp/build/reference/notification-hooks?view=vs-2017) to redirect any `node.exe` references to use the loading executable.
+This way, the addon will still work even if the host executable is `electron.exe` or is renamed to anything else.
 For the "stub" build we simply implement each function to do nothing.
-That generates 3 different `napi.dll` files in our BuildContext.
+That generates 2 different `napi.dll` files in our BuildContext.

-[N.B. when the loader loads `napi.dll` and sees the "forwarding" references, it resolves the symbol directly from the *target* .exe so there is no performance penalty for this approach.]

 ## Making PartFiles that use the `node-addon-api` PartFile